Cybersecurity + Law Enforcement: The Cutting Edge Symposium

 Assistant Attorney General, National Security Division at U.S. Department of Justice

-John P. Carlin was the Assistant Attorney General for the National Security Division at the U.S. Department of Justice, discussing strategies for directing, disrupting, and deterring national security cyber threats at the symposium.
+John P. Carlin was the Assistant Attorney General for the National Security Division at the U.S. Department of Justice.
+He spoke at the symposium on directing, disrupting, and deterring national security cyber threats.

 Leslie R. Caldwell